-From 2019, all undergraduates at Somerville will live in college - this means the 2018/2019 cohort of undergraduates will not have to live out.
-First years are guaranteed a college room and normally live in the Vaughan, Penrose or Darbishire buildings.
+From 2019, all undergraduates at Somerville will not have to live out.
+First years are guaranteed a college room and normally live in the Vaughan, Penrose or Park buildings.
 The remaining rooms are allocated to older years by the JCR Room Ballot.
-This is a ballot among the second, third and fourth years for rooms in Park, DHQ, ROQ, Wolfson, Holtby, Hostel/House, Darbishire and Walton Street.
-Find more information here: www.blogs.some.ox.ac.uk/jcr/accomodation/.
+This is a ballot among the second, third and fourth years for rooms in Park, DHQ, ROQ, Wolfson, Holtby, Hostel/House, Darbishire, CHB and Walton Street.
+Find more information here: blogs.some.ox.ac.uk/jcr/accomodation/.